Galamsey: Apologise to Ghanaians – Lecturer to Akufo-Addo

 A political science lecturer at the University of Cape Coast (UCC) in the Central Region has prevailed on the sitting president Nana Addo Dankwa Akufo-Addo and his governing New Patriotic Party (NPP) to do the needful by apologising to Ghanaians for failing to sustain the fight against the galamsey menace.

-He said the President’s decision to seek assistance from the chiefs and MMDCEs is an admission of the government’s failure, therefore, the need for him to apologise to Ghanaians.
+He said the President’s decision to seek assistance from the chiefs and MMDCEs is an admission of the government’s failure, therefore, the need for him to apologies to Ghanaians.

 He said the situation of galamsey is way out of hand even though the President made a promise to fight it by putting his presidency on the line.